muldjord/boobox/README.md

 Whenever the motion detector triggers The Pico fetches a sound from the provided TCP server and plays it through the speaker.
 The servo motor matches the sound data to allowing for a skull or other animatronic to open and close its mouth while the sound plays.

 DISCLAIMER!
-I plan on making a much more thorough explanation on how to built your own Murray when I get the time.
+I plan on making a much more thorough explanation on how to built your own BooBox when I get the time.
 For now, what follows is a quick and dirty walkthrough that should provide all necessary information although in a pretty basic and non-visual way.

 ## What you need